 Blockchain gaming

-In my first blog I argued for putting more of the game state on-chain [link].
-However, my thinking recently is to perhaps keep a record on-chain of game actions (not quite game state), but then compute state and game logic off-chain.
+In my first blog I argued in favor of putting the game state on-chain.
+However, my thinking recently is to perhaps keep a record on-chain of game actions (not quite game state) and then to compute state and game logic off-chain.
 Trying to do game logic on-chain is sub-optimal for complex games, but can work for something simple.
+Decentralization can still be maintained.

 It is interesting to note that most blockchain games that we see advertised today are mostly centralized games with NFTs for item ownership.
 While this is somewhat interesting, it isn’t really my focus or what holds my interest.